17 Interactive Content Examples for Brand Growth

 The key to success with slideshows is the same as with any valuable marketing effort.
 Whatever topic you’re covering, make sure that you’re providing information that makes your customers want to carry on clicking.

 Slideshows also work best when there’s more visual information than written text.
 So use a lot of photos, illustrations, and videos.
-Don’t overwhelm your audience with details, or your slideshow will start to feel like an interactive whitepaper or eBook instead.
+You could make an original collage out of different images and photos with a simple collage maker tool.
+Just make sure you don’t overwhelm your audience with details, or your slideshow will start to feel like an interactive whitepaper or eBook instead.

 17. Interactive Forms